ferdicoder/ferdicoder/README.md

-Just a BSIS boi
-who wants to learn
-how to code
+just a boy who want to be a full-stack dev